 City attorney Brian Hanson said the applications needed to be properly redacted for confidential and personal information before they could release them to the public– that’s after the assembly narrows down the list.

 KCAW received a copy of the applicant list on Wednesday.
 Of the 14 applicants, three are from Sitka, including John Leach, an aeronautical engineer with the U.S. Coast Guard, and former Sitka police chief Sheldon Schmitt.
-Another is former Sitka mayor Marko Dapcevich, who currently resides in New River, Arizona.
+Another is former Sitka mayor Marko Dapcevich, who currently splits his time between Sitka and New River, Arizona.
 The rest of the applicants span the fifty states, from Alaska to Florida, and one international candidate applying from Russia.

 Mayor Gary Paxton said he preferred to meet in a work session to share feedback on the candidates and determine next steps, like who to interview.
 But there was a question of whether or not making a “list” of candidates to interview constituted “taking an action.”
 Municipal Clerk Sara Peterson said if they took any actions, they’d need to call a special meeting.
 Hanson clarified that they couldn’t vote at a work session.